 If you really really can't let your pooch off lead, or some of the special locations I offer insist on them, then I can work around it in Photoshop, I have many years of retouching under my belt and lots of experience getting rid of distracting things, like leads.
 So let me worry about that.

 In these circumstances it's best to bring the longest lead you have and a family member or friend to come and help with positioning.

 Can I pick the location?

 Of course you can.
-As long it is within 10 miles of Ripon, I can meet you there.
+As long it is within a reasonable distance to Ripon, I can meet you there.

 I may decide to check it out first if I'm not familiar with it, to make sure it offers enough variety to get the best shots.

 For any place further away, we may need to discuss adding a small fee for travelling outside of my catchment area.